 With the growth of AirB&B has come a growth in people looking at buying property for short-term lets.

-Lenders will assess these types of mortgage applications in a very different way to the personal mortgage you may be used to.
-By understanding these rules, mortgage brokers can help you prepare your business plan to present to a lender in the best way to help increase your chances of securing the mortgage finding you require.
+Lenders will assess these types of mortgage applications in a very different way to the traditional mortgage.
+By understanding these rules, A G Mortgages Ltd can help you prepare your business plan to present to a lender in the best way to help increase your chances of securing the mortgage finding you require.

 Not all properties will meet the traditional type of home and many lenders are very traditional.
 Examples of unusual properties that you may find are: freehold flats; flats above commercial property such as retail units; small studio flats; concrete constructions; large acreage.

-Lenders are available to meet the majority of these unusual properties but an experience mortgage broker will be able to let you know if the property you wish to buy is unsuitable, saving you time and money.
+Lenders are available to meet the majority of these unusual properties and A G Mortgages Ltd will be able to let you know if the property you wish to buy is unsuitable, saving you time and money.

-Have ever watched Grand Designs and thought “I could build my own home just the way I want it to be”?
-It is very complicated and needs professional support throughout.
+Have you ever watched Grand Designs and thought “I could build my own home just the way I want it to be”?
+It can be very complicated and needs professional support throughout.

 You may need a specialist “self-build” mortgage where the funds are issued in stages in line with progress of the project.
 At the end of the project when the property has been finished and all the appropriate completion certificates are issued, you might need to remortgage onto a more traditional mortgage, which often has more attractive interest rates.